 Choosing to seek an annulment is often a time-sensitive matter.
 If the marriage was void at the start but survives for years afterwards, a court may no longer be willing to annul the marriage.
 For instance, suppose a woman lies about her age and gets married illegally at age 16.
 While she would have the option to get an annulment shortly after her marriage, she could not remain married for 30 years and then decide to void her marriage.
 In that situation, a judge would probably require the couple to get a divorce rather than an annulment.

-At Ashby Law, our attorneys understand the requirements to annul a marriage and can fully explain your options and rights after an annulment.
+At Pacific Northwest Family Law, our attorneys understand the requirements to annul a marriage and can fully explain your options and rights after an annulment.
 If you are considering an annulment or divorce, schedule an initial consultation with our office by calling 509-572-3700.